 So what else do you get by having a Classic Plate on your car and why everyone is trying to get one?

 Well, the big downside of classic / old cars is the amount of smog that they produce.
-Additionally, if you want to have one with full operating privileges, you have to make sure it passes the Smart Test; this is where the legacy plate comes in, it allows you to skip the emission test and head for the streets.
+Additionally, if you want to have one with full operating privileges, you have to make sure it passes the Smart Test.
+This is where the legacy plate comes in.
+It allows you to skip the emission test and head for the streets.

 So what happens to all of our efforts to preserve the environment and improve the air quality by using electric and/or hybrid vehicles, when a “classic car” with a classic plate on it can swipe that off in seconds?

-How much of a difference does a fuel efficient vehicle make? – A lot.
+How much of a difference does a fuel efficient vehicle make?

-Let me put it this way, it will cost you and the society MORE to keep a vintage car on the road than to purchase a new, fuel efficient one.
+It will cost you and the society MORE to keep a vintage car on the road than to purchase a new, fuel efficient one.

 What do I mean by that?
 Most people tend to think that to have an old car is cheaper to buy, but many times this is not the case.
 Very often a classic / old car will actually cost you more to purchase, renovate and maintain than to actually get a new one.
 Not to mention the long term costs of having an old car – greater pollution, greater negative health impact and greater chances of the car breaking.